justbuchanan/bazel_rules_qt/readme.md

 These bazel rules and BUILD targets make it easy to use Qt from C++ projects built with bazel.

+Note that unlike many libraries used through bazel, qt is dynamically linked, meaning that the qt-dependent programs you build with bazel will use the qt libraries installed by the system package manager.
+Thus the users of your programs will also need to install qt.

 ## Usage

 You can either copy the qt.BUILD and qt.bzl files into your project, add this project as a submodule if you're using git or use a git_repository rule to fetch the rules.